-More specifically, this approach includes data on habitat quality, target species communities, and habitat complexes for terrestrial species with emphasis on expanding corridors adjacent to public lands.
+More specifically, this approach includes data on habitat quality, target species and natural communities, and habitat complexes for terrestrial species with emphasis on expanding corridors adjacent to public lands.
 The most heavily weighted component of this approach uses data from the Minnesota Biological Survey focused on fish and wildlife that includes data on biodiversity, wetlands, native plant communities, Lakes of Biological Significance, wild rice catchments, coldwater refuge for trout, proximity to protected lands, and ecological connections.
 Added benefits for water quality are assessed using data on wellhead protected areas, groundwater contamination susceptibility, private well density, and groundwater recharge.

 Using results of this Multiple Benefits approach, areas will be targeted down to the parcel level for landowner engagement and outreach for implementing permanent protection activities.
-For MLT easements, a competitive request for proposals (RFP) process by which landowners will apply for consideration of a conservation easement will be used.
-Proposed projects will be scored along ecological grounds, and will also consider donative value from the landowner.
+For MLT easements, a competitive request for proposals (RFP) process will be used to generate applications from landowners.
+Potential projects will be scored along ecological grounds, and will also consider donative value from the landowner.

-Which Conservation Plans referenced in MS97A.056, subd.
+Which top 2 Conservation Plans referenced in MS97A.056, subd.
 3a are most applicable to this project?